CirroBio/Cirro-client/README.md

 ## Authentication

-Upon first use, the Cirro client will ask if you what Cirro instance to use and if you would like to save your login information.
+Upon first use, the Cirro client will ask you what Cirro instance to use and if you would like to save your login information.
 It will then give you a link to authenticate through the web browser.

 You can change your Cirro instance by running `cirro configure` and selecting the desired instance.